FSXmap shows all airports in Microsoft Fligth Simulator X (FSX) including data about runways. You can click on an airport to bring up its runway map

 Blue frame indicates VASI, red frame no VASI.
-Green color is ILS with glideslope, yellow color is ILS without glideslope and gray color
+Green color is ILS with glideslope, yellow color is ILS without glideslope, gray color means no ILS.

 The system currently contains 24222 airports, 29489 runways and 58948 approaches.

-mySQL and Brackets.
+mySQL and Visual Studio.
 If you like this page, I would be happy to hear from you at: